Do… test again and again

 When data and information are stored on separate systems across the company, information silos arise.
 Agile manufacturers need to have visibility on the entirety of their operations.
 Use a single platform to collect all data rather than separate, dedicated servers.

-Tulip’s flexible and intuitive manufacturing app platform is designed to help manufacturers become agile.
+Tulip’s flexible and intuitive Frontline Operations Platform is designed to help organizations become agile.
 Using Tulip, engineers can create applications that guide operators and collect data from the people, machines, and processes involved in production.
 Start applying the do’s and don’ts of agile manufacturing to your factory floor with a 30-day free trial!